dennybiasiolli/reveal.js/slides/django-squashmigrations/recreate-migrations-05.md

 #### 🤯 Recreate migrations

-5. write the "`replace`" list in the new migration
+5. write the "`replaces`" list in the new migration

 ```diff
   class Migration(migrations.Migration):